How to play DVDs in Windows 10 for free

 When Windows 10 came along, it left behind Windows Media Center, a utility for home theater PCs that let you play DVDs on your computer.
 Windows 8 didn’t come with it either, but users running Windows 8 Pro could still install Windows Media Center.

 That workaround is gone with Windows 10.
 Windows Media Center simply doesn’t work.
-Microsoft offers an official solution for DVD playback, but how should I put this: It’s bad.
+Microsoft offers an official solution for DVD playback, but well, it’s bad.

-That bad solution is a $15 Windows Store app called Windows DVD Player.
+That bad solution is a $15 Windows Store app called Windows DVD Player, which you might find for free on your PC if you upgraded from Windows 7 or 8.
 It’s no-frills and should just work, but when I tested the app two years ago it did anything but.
 Checking out the latest reviews it appears the problems with Windows DVD Player persist.

 Windows DVD Player: Hit or miss